Sisco Lunar Solar System

 4. Earth's Microwave Receiving Station

-Location: Remote Desert (Minimal Interference)
+Location: Remote Desert (Mojave, Atacama, or Sahara).

 Rectenna Farm Size: ~10 square miles.

-Total Estimated One-Time Costs: $20 - $40 Billion Total Estimate: $2.5 - $5.5 Billion Per Year
+Rectenna Array Farm Total Estimated One-Time Costs: $20 - $40 Billion Total Estimate: $2.5 - $5.5 Billion Per Year

-5. Benefits & Profit Potential for Investors
+5. Benefits & Profit Potential

 ROI: Potential 10x+ return as energy demand grows.